Last updated November 1, 2021.

 The research on the potential benefits of psychobiotics is very promising.

-The evidence is clear that psychobiotics bestow numerous mental health benefits.
+The evidence is clear that psychobiotics can lead to numerous mental health benefits.

 But determining which strains of probiotics are the best for the many brain disorders that exist is definitely a work in progress.